$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Design

 \subsection{Geopolitical Sensitivity Metrics}

-To select an appropriate language for each translation target within a prompt, including both IPDM descriptions and the base prompt, we devise four metrics.
-These metrics assess the potential level of political sensitivity in the translated output for each language and assign a corresponding score.
-While the metrics are primarily defined over political keywords and thus applied to IPDM descriptions, we determine the language for the base prompt by computing the cumulative sum of the language scores obtained from the associated IPDM descriptions.
+\fm{To enable effective geopolitical translation, language selection must capture multiple complementary aspects of political sensitivity, and we thus devise four metrics, each assessing the translated output of a candidate language from a distinct perspective and assigning a corresponding score.
+These metrics are applied to each translation target within an adversarial prompt, including both IPDM descriptions and the base prompt.
+While the metrics are primarily defined over political keywords and thus applied to IPDM descriptions, we determine the language for the base prompt by computing the cumulative sum of the language scores from the associated IPDM descriptions.
 This design choice is justified because the base prompt is intentionally neutral, containing only placeholders combined with action verbs (e.g., \texttt{<PCC\_PLACE\_HOLDER\_1> holding <PCC\_PLACE\_HOLDER\_2>}).
+Our ablation study further confirms that these four metrics are complementary, with the full combination yielding the highest attack performance (Section~\ref{sec:ablation_study}).}